-Paneer relies on the power of heat to accelerate bacterial growth to generate lactic acid and then add a little extra acid to get to real good separation.
+Paneer relies on the power of heat to accelerate bacterial growth to generate lactic acid and then adds a little extra acid to get to really good separation.

 Feta requires rennet to be used to separate the curds.
 This is an enzyme only found in calf stomach lining.
 Meaning that when a calf of sacrificed, all parts are used, including the rennet.

 There is plant-based rennet, but it’s very difficult to obtain and it’s not the usual method of making feta.

 7. Feta is sheep and goat milk, paneer is always cow or buffalo

 Back to the flavor department, feta has a much stronger, sharper flavor than paneer.
 It’s made out of sheep’s milk, with a maximum of 30% goat milk.
 This still imparts a very strong flavor, and it’s a very dividing cheese.
 You either love it or hate it.